terraform-ibm-modules/.github/.github/CONTRIBUTING.md

 # Welcome to IBM Cloud Terraform Modules contributing guide

-:+1::tada: Thank you for taking the time to our project! :tada::+1:
+:+1::tada: Thank you for taking the time to contribute to the project! :tada::+1:

 This guide provides an overview of the ways that you can contribute, and provides links to the details.